 If you just copy and paste object without choosing its new position in the layers panel, the copied object will be positioned right on top of the layers panel, above all other layers.

-Since the August 2017 update, you can copy the style of an object and easily apply it to another object.
+You can also copy the style of an object and easily apply it to another object.

 It’s a great timesaver: all you have to do is copy the object with the style you want to duplicate, then right click on another object and select “Paste appearance“.